 Sports Extra is one package that costs $10 per month and comes with over ten channels.
-Some of the notable channels include NBA TV, NFL Redzone, NHL Network, and the Golf Channel.
-You can also get your international sports fix with the beIN Sports and Univision Deportes.
+Some of the notable channels include NBA TV, NFL Redzone, NHL Network and NBC Golf.
+You can also get your international sports fix with the beIN Sports.

 College sports fans will also enjoy the regional sports networks including the SEC Network and Pac-12 Network.

-This package is more expensive than some of the other packages, but, it’s still a bargain for sports fans that can easily pay over $100 a month to get these same channels.
+This package is more expensive than many of the other packages, but, it’s a bargain for most sports fans.

 Monthly Cost: $5

 The name of the add-on might be slightly misleading once you see the channel lineup.
-The Comedy Extra lets you watch channels including MTV, TV Land, CMT, Spike, and GSN.
+The Comedy Extra lets you watch channels including MTV, TV Land, CMT and GSN.

 Monthly Cost: $5

-Children of all ages will enjoy this package as you can watch the latest children’s shows on NickToons, TeenNick, and Sling Toons.
+Children of all ages will enjoy this package as you can watch the latest children’s shows on NickToons, TeenNick and Ducktv.
 Or, you can watch cartoon classics from yesteryear on Boomerang.

 Monthly Cost: $5

 News junkies can rejoice with this package.
 With the Orange and Blue plans, you will get access to CNN and BBC America.
 Sling Blue offers Fox News but sometimes that isn’t enough when you want specialty news channels.

-The News Extra package lets you watch 12 different news networks including HLN, MSNBC, CNBC, BBC World News, Euronews, and The Blaze.
+The News Extra package lets you watch 12 different news networks including HLN, MSNBC, CNBC, BBC World News, Euronews, and Newsmax.

-It’s possible to watch the news from every geographic region in the world!
+It’s possible to watch the world news from almost any pocket of the world.

 Monthly Cost: $5

-This is one of the larger add-ons and it does a good job of adding a diverse set of channels whether you enjoy reality shows, made-for-TV movies, or DIY shows for cooking and home improvement.
+This is one of the larger channel lineups and does a good job of adding a diverse set of channels.
+You can enjoy reality shows, made-for-TV movies or DIY shows for cooking and home improvement.

 4 Extras Deal